CrispyRanger/Paging-simulation/README.md

+# Paging simulation

-# This is the paging projects code for ITRW316-2019
+This is an attempt so simulate paging in Java.

+Java is required to run this program